convergencelabs/convergencelabs-com/_posts/2020-01-13-new-features-offline-support-and-connection-smoothing.md

 # Supported Features

-Here are the features we support in `1.0.0-rc.4`:
+Here are the features we support in Release Candidate 4:

 ## General
 - Support for applications running in evergreen browsers, the most popular embedded browser environments (Electron, NwJS), and Node.js.